Cyndi-24/Stroke-Risk-Prediction/README.md

 The purpose of this study is  to develope a machine learning model able to identity patients at high risk of stroke using lifestyle ,demographic and medical indicators.With this, high risk patients will be identified early for immediate intervetions

 Multiple machine learning models were implemented ,compared and the best was selected.
-These models include; Regression model,Decision Trees ,Support Vector Machine(SVM) and Random Forest models.
+These models include; Logistic Regression model,Decision Trees , and Random Forest models.The model with the best performance was selected.

 -----
 # Problem Statement